 "I don't support the opposites attract idea because the same qualities that attract you to someone are the same traits that will eventually get on your last nerve," said Gorshow.

 "None of us can change another person."
-When the unequal relationship involves one motivated person and one person who tends to be lazy, it often falls upon the more motivated person to decide if the relationship should continue.
+When an unequal relationship involves one motivated person and one person who tends to be lazy, it often falls upon the more motivated person to decide if the relationship should continue.
 "How much time do you want to spend putting someone else's needs before your own happiness?"

 Signs of an Unequal Relationship

 How do you know if you're involved in an unequal relationship?
-Look for some of these signs, most of which are related to how you "feel."
+Look for some of these signs, most of which are related to how you feel.

-- One member of the couple consistently must step up to handle responsibilities.
+• One member of the couple consistently must step up to handle responsibilities.

-- One or both of the people feel as though the relationship is unequal.
+• One or both of the people feel as though the relationship is unequal.

-- You frequently feel taken advantage of.
+• You frequently feel taken advantage of.

-- One member of the couple makes all the decisions, regardless of who will be most impacted by those decisions.
+• One member of the couple makes all the decisions, regardless of who will be most impacted by those decisions.

-- One member of the couple consistently gets what they want while the other doesn't.
+• One member of the couple consistently gets what they want while the other doesn't.

 Can It Work?

 Some couples actually prefer an unequal balance of power within a relationship, either because of cultural norms that place one gender over another or because they simply don't want any responsibilities.
-As long as both people in the couple are in agreement of the relationship's dynamics and are content with the arrangement, there is no reason it might not be able to work.
+As long as both people in the couple are in agreement with the relationship's dynamics and are content with the arrangement, there is no reason it might not be able to work.

 Balancing It Out